jjmerri/cryptoRemindMe-Reddit/README.md

 Remove!
 99

 ##### RemoveAll!
-The Remove command can only be initiated through a PM to cryptoRemindMeBot.
+The RemoveAll command can only be initiated through a PM to cryptoRemindMeBot.
 It will cause the bot to remove all reminders for the user making the request.

 Example: